What Is A Lathe Machine? Its Diagram, Parts and How it Works

 Applications Of Lathe Machine

-Metalworking is popularly known for the use of lathe machines, as various operations can be accomplished.
+Lathe machines are popular in metalworking because they can perform a variety of operations.
 These operations include cutting, sanding, drilling, facing, knurling, turning, and deformation.
-Some important applications of a lathe machine include:
+Some important applications of a lathe machine include

-- Lathe can be used to create rounded or partially rounded pieces.
+• You can use a lathe to create rounded or partially rounded pieces.

-- Lathe can be used for cut-off material.
+• Lathes can be used for cutting off material.

-- Lathe can also be used to mill small pieces.
+• You can also use a lathe to mill small pieces.

 Related: What is Electrochemical Grinding (ECG)?
 Its Parts & How it Works